pauloamed/ICPC/ideas/number_theory.md

 Check: https://codeforces.com/gym/101472/problem/H

+## Counting

 ### Extended stars and bars
 Stars and bars: number of ways to split a `N` sized array into `K` sub-arrays.
 Solve using combination: create `K-1` artificial elements for acting as splitters (bars).
 Choose `K-1` elements from `N+K-1` to be bars; the other `N` elements will the stars (elements to be splitted).

+The first extension concearns forcing each array to be non-empty.
+For this, just pretend that there are `N-K` elements to be splitted by assigning previously one to each array.

+Other extension builds on, instead of selecting only `K-1` elements, selecting also some of the stars.
+For instance, how many ways to partition into `K` subarrays and choose one element from each array.
+For this, `C(N + K - 1, 2*K - 1)` does the job, because we are selecting extra `1*K` elements.
+We choose `K-1` bars and `K` stars, disposed as `S B S B ...
+S`.

+One can also vary the interleaving between stars and bars.
+For instance, select an element from at most `3` boxes.
+We are then interested in how many ways can one interleave `K` `B`s and 3 `S`s such that there are no `S` adjacent.
+Suppose that `f(K, 3)` counts this.
+The final answer would be `C(N + K - 1, K - 1 + 3) * f(K, 3)`.

+### Stars and bars: Sum of products of `f(`subarrays sizes`)`

-This can be formulated as:
+Stars and bars can be formulated as:
 ```
 SUM (for each S_1 + S_2 + ... + S_K = N) 1 [S_i: size of ith subarray]
 or